JefNewTech/dolibarr_public_stock_perso/README.md

 It creates a public page (no Dolibarr authentication required) that you can use as is or most likely include in your website.

 In detail, the plugin allows you to:
+- Display products images (requires a public share link to the image)
-- Classify products according to their category (one tab per category)
+- Classify products according to their category (one tab per category), decide if you want to show uncategorized products
 - Choose the data you want to display on each product (in particular if prices are displayed VAT or taxes excluded)
 - Choose whether or not to display products out of stock
 - Use one of the visual themes delivered with the plugin